Fans Think Danielle Bregoli Is Dating Older Rapper NBA Youngboy, ‘Hollywood Life’ Reports

 Danielle Bregoli’s confrontational personality is quite possibly her most identifiable attribute.
 However, she does appear to have a soft side.
 Seen earlier today via Instagram, Bregoli appears to be in a bed, snuggling with an unidentified male, according to Hollywood Life

-Fans think that male is rapper NBA YoungBoy AKA YoungBoy Never Broke Again.
+Fans think that male is rapper NBA YoungBoy, aka YoungBoy Never Broke Again.

 A sordid relationship between Danielle Bregoli and YoungBoy — Born Kentrell Gaulden — goes back as far as last year.
 But today’s Instagram upload has fans all but confirming the identity of Bregoli’s mystery snuggler as the Louisiana rapper.